hatedabamboo/notes.hatedabamboo.me/src/posts/bash-functions.md

 ### Print the website TLS certificate details

-And here’s the older brother of the previous function.
+And here's the older brother of the previous function.
 It can be useful in situations where you want to check multiple parameters simultaneously: common name, dates, and DNS names.

 ```bash
 get-cert() {